pyIVLS/pyIVLS/README.md

 # 4. Some GUI clases may now be descendents of QObject as they may need to emit signals for logging (see note on logging and error messaging)
 # 5. Changed the structure of ini file, now it allows to save plugin settings
 # 6. class option is added to the plugin descriptor in the ini file.
 This is related to suggested implementation of the built-in functionality of run and address selection. (class = step for measurement, class = loop for looping the steps, class = none for support plugins not directly used in recipe)
+# 7. Sequence buoilder implmented.
+This required some changes to pyIVLS and pluginContainer.

 #### TODO list
 # 1. add settings validation to GUI (partially done)